Importance of Extracurricular Activities in the Development of Children in Nepal

 Schools in Nepal:

-Schools in Nepal are now conducting classes for both book knowledge and extracurricular activities.
-The education provided by schools in Nepal is of international level, and schools are now focusing on making global citizens.
+Schools in Nepal are now conducting classes for book knowledge and extracurricular activities.
+The education provided by schools in Nepal is of an international level, and schools are now focusing on making global citizens.
 The school has emphasized extracurricular activities rather than book knowledge, and children in Nepal have received international-level practical knowledge education.

 Importance of Practical Learning: